-- Select the Edit link in the LDAP Synchronization Schedule Settings table.
+- Select Edit in the LDAP Synchronization Schedule Settings table.

-- From the Select time type to synchronize drop-down list, specify the time for when the task is to be performed.
+- From the Select time type to synchronize drop-down list, specify the time when you want to perform the task.

-- To run the task at a specified time, select Run this task at, then define the date and time according to your requirement.
+- To run the task at a specified time, select Run this task at, then define the date and time.

 - Select Save to apply the schedule settings.

-Information about the synchronization task is then displayed in LDAP Synchronization Schedule Settings table and the synchronization task is enabled by default.
+Logi Report Server displays information about the synchronization task in the LDAP Synchronization Schedule Settings table and enables the synchronization task by default.
 You can perform the following operations on the task:

-- To edit the task, select the Edit link and then modify the schedule settings.
+- To edit the task, select Edit and then modify the schedule settings.

 - To disable the task, select Disable; to enable the task again, select Enable.

-- To view information about the last run of the synchronization task, select the Detail link.
+- To view information about the last run of the synchronization task, select Detail.

-You can also manually start the synchronization by selecting the Synchronize Now button.
-Then when the synchronization is completed, the Synchronization Information table will be displayed showing which users and roles/groups have been modified and removed.
+You can also manually start the synchronization by selecting Synchronize Now.
+Then when the synchronization is completed, Logi Report Server displays the Synchronization Information table showing which users and roles/groups have been modified and removed.
 Select Back to return to the Synchronize tab.

 You can predefine role maps for the imported LDAP users, then when an LDAP user account is imported, Logi Report Server can automatically assign it to specific roles created on the server according to the map.
 A role map consists of two parts: Search Filter String and Corresponding Role Name.
-When an imported LDAP user account matches the filter condition, it will automatically be added to a specific role.
+When an imported LDAP user account matches the filter condition, Logi Report Server will automatically add it to a specific role.